LaraBerenguer/javascript-ecommerce/README.md

 ## 📄 Description

-A simple ecommerce page with a functional cart and a cheout page with a form.
+A simple ecommerce page with a functional cart and a checkout page with a form.
 Built from a pre-made HTML structure.
 JavaScript functionality has been added.
 This is a static page.

 ## 💻 Technologies Used